20 Best Letter of Recommendation Samples (How to Format)

 4

-Academic Recommendation Letters discuss work ethic and educational experience.
-Professional Recommendation Letter is like personal recommendations but written in a more formal perspective about the candidate as a professional in his/her field.
-Some recommendation letter samples are:
+Academic Recommendation Letters discuss work ethics and educational experience.
+A Recommendation Letter is like a personal recommendation but written from a more formal perspective about the candidate as a professional in their field.

 Academic Recommendation Letters